-Berlin’s overall ranking in the 2017 Sustainable Cities Index is 17th.
-Its performance is best in the people sub-index, where it ranks 5th.
-Its lowest score (32nd) is in the sub-index of profit.
+Berlin’s overall ranking in the 2018 Sustainable Cities Index is 18th.
+Its performance is best in the Planet sub-index, where it ranks 8th.
+Its lowest score (36th) is in the sub-index of People.

-In the 2010 European Green City Index Berlin did relatively well –ranking 8th among thirty European capitals.
+In the 2012 European Green City Index Berlin did relatively well –ranking 8th among thirty European capitals.
 Berlin leads the ranking in the dimension of the environmental impact of buildings and the city’s efforts of finding sustainable alternatives for maintaining its buildings.
-On the other hand, the use of energy and CO2 emissions leave Berlin on a lower position –13th.

 How attractive for digital nomads?